-The Peninsula Group Slavery Human Trafficking Statement
+The Peninsula Group Slavery And Human Trafficking Statement

-- The organisational structure of the Peninsula Group of Companies, (referred to as “The Group”) comprises The Group holding companies, Rainy City Investments Limited and Peninsula Business Services Group Limited along with six operating companies in the UK, namely Peninsula Business Services Limited, Bright HR Limited, Health Assured Limited, Croner Group Limited, Croner Taxwise Limited and Croner-i Limited.
+- The organisational structure of the Peninsula Group of Companies, (referred to as “The Group”) comprises The Group holding companies, Rainy City Investments Limited and Peninsula Business Services Group Limited along with seven operating companies in the UK, namely Peninsula Business Services Limited, Bright HR Limited, Health Assured Limited, Croner Group Limited, Peninsula Legal Services Limited t/a Irwell Law, Croner Taxwise Limited and Croner-i Limited.
 There are also six companies operating overseas, namely Peninsula Business Services (Ireland) Limited and Graphite HRM Limited in Ireland, Employsure Pty Limited and Employsure Law Pty Limited in Australia, Employsure Limited (New Zealand) and Peninsula Employment Services Limited (Canada).

 - The Group is controlled by a Board of Directors.
 The Group’s Head Office is located in Manchester, with other UK offices located in London, Hinckley, Glasgow and Belfast.
 It also has offices overseas in Ireland, Canada, Australia and New Zealand.